Met-AUG/raqcoin-test/doc/build-osx.md

-Mac OS X abcmint build instructions
+Mac OS X raqcoin build instructions
 ====================================

 Authors
 -------

-AbcmintCore Developers
+RaqcoinCore Developers

 License
 -------

 Copyright (c) 2018 AbcmintCore Developers

-Abcmintcoie is released under the terms of the GNU GPL v.
+Raqcoincoie is released under the terms of the GNU GPL v.
 3 license.
 See https://www.gnu.org/licenses/gpl-3.0.en.html for more information.

 This product includes software developed by the OpenSSL Project for use in